ecmwf/metview-docs/docs/api/functions/ui_any.rst

    :type input_type: {point, line, area}, default "line"
    :param help_script_command: defines the shell command to be executed when ``help`` is "help_script"
    :type help_script_command: str
+   :rtype: object to be used in :func:`ui.dialog`

    .. note::

-      See also :func:`dialog`
+      See also :func:`ui.dialog`

-.. mv-minigallery:: ui_any
+.. mv-minigallery:: ui.any